Four Reasons Why Pharma Companies Need a Serialization Intelligence Solution

 Your serialization processes are finally up and running, potentially across multiple global markets and many physical sites, and they’re generating anywhere from a million to 100 million serialized events every week.
 The next step is to use that data to help ensure products are moving seamlessly along the supply chain.

 What’s the best way to reconcile your serialization operations among multiple systems, and ensure your operations comply with GxP requirements?
-How can you acquire near real-time visibility into serialization operations, and track people and systems that perform operations across your serialization infrastructure?
+How can you acquire near real-time visibility into serialization operations, and track people and systems that perform operations across your serialized infrastructure?
 How can you quickly access actionable insights and discover opportunities for operational improvements?

 1. Serialization process exceptions can be expensive

-With serialization comes serialization process exceptions that can result in costly shipment delays, prolonged investigations, and even drug shortages.
+With serialization comes process exceptions that can result in costly shipment delays, prolonged investigations, and even drug shortages.

 A serialization process exception occurs when there is a mismatch between compliance data representing the expected state of serialized product as it travels through the manufacturing or distribution process, and the actual state of physical product during that process.
 For example, a process exception could be generated during shipping when there is a discrepancy between what is expected and what is delivered.